-Dirk Hoke is the Chief Executive Officer (CEO) of Airbus Defence and Space as of 1 April 2016.
-He started on 1 January as Deputy CEO.
-He is a member of the Airbus Executive Committee and the Defence and Space Executive Committee.
+Dirk Hoke was appointed Chief Executive Officer (CEO) of Airbus Defence and Space in April 2016 and also serves as a member of Airbus’ Executive Committee.

-In 2008, Dirk Hoke moved to Morocco to lead Siemens’ Africa activities.
-He returned to Germany in 2011 to become the Division CEO of Industrial Solutions with the special task to build up the services business for the Industry Sector.
-Afterwards, he was called upon to restructure the Large Drives Business Unit.
+Dirk Hoke moved to Morocco in 2008 and was appointed the first Siemens CEO in Africa a year later.
+He returned to Germany in 2011 to become the Division CEO of Industrial Solutions, where he was tasked with building up the services business for the Industry Sector – including the digital platform business (now known as MindSphere).
+He was later called upon to restructure the Large Drives Business Unit.

 Born on 2 April 1969, Dirk Hoke is married with two children.